 - Adaptational Dumbass:

 - Count Olaf, while being notably more cunning and able to find the Baudelaire children on his own during most of his schemes, his disguises are a much more dead giveaway to the point where the Baudelaire children are not the only ones to see through his disguises (much of VFD was able to see through them as well).
-He also has a tendency of bring his entire theater troupe with him wherever he goes.
-As a result, the Baudelaire children are able to figure out his schemes much sooner than they did in the novels and film.
+He also tends of bring his entire theater troupe with him wherever he goes.
+As a result, the Baudelaire children can figure out his schemes much sooner than they did in the novels and film.

 - The theater troupe play this trope straight.
-While in the novels, they are notably more competent and are able to fool the Baudelaire children most of the time, in the series, their disguises are just as (if not more than) paper thin as Count Olaf's.
+While in the novels, they are notably more competent and can fool the Baudelaire children most of the time, in the series, their disguises are just as (if not more than) paper thin as Count Olaf's.
 They're also very bad at coming up with plans to aid Count Olaf's schemes.

 - Adaptational Early Appearance: